DigitalPublishingToolkit/platform-2-platform/readme.md

 - create a new user `CREATE ROLE <user> WITH LOGIN PASSWORD '<password>';` (tip: use the same username as an existing unix user present in your machine; this will let you to access the PostgreSQL database shell without having to specify a user to login)
 - make them create databases by changing their role attributes `ALTER ROLE <user> CREATEDB;`
 - log out from psql with `\q` (switching to your default user and trying to connect results in a login error)
-- before connecting as a non-super user, create a db for your user, by simply doing `createdb <username>`; this will create a database for psql with the name of your username, psql needs this
+- before connecting as a non-super user, create a db for your user, by simply doing `createdb -E utf8 <username>`; this will create a database for psql with the name of your username, psql needs this
 - connect to psql again with your new user, by doing `psql -U <user> -h localhost`, type the password when asked; you should be in now!
 - create a new db with the logged in user (which is not root / superuser), `CREATE DATABASE <db-name>;`
 - grant access to your user `GRANT ALL PRIVILEGES ON DATABASE <db-name> TO <user>;`